MrSajidShaikh/quotes_app/README.md

 # Quotes App

 This is a Quotes app that allows users to browse and explore different categories of quotes.
 Users can view quotes in a list format, tap on a quote to view it in full screen, and perform actions such as copying, downloading, and sharing quotes.
-The app utilizes the Provider package for state management and connects to a Node.js backend API for retrieving the quotes.
+The app utilizes the Provider package for state management.

 ## Features